The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Latin osculum = small mouth

 Oscularia includes 25 species of shrubby Mesembs from the Western Cape of South Africa.
-They have fleshy, angular grey-green leaves which may colour up red in full sun.
+They have fleshy, angular grey-green succulent leaves which may colour up red in full sun.
 During the Summer these shrubs produce many white or pink flowers scented with almonds.
 The genus is closely related to Lampranthus.

 go to index Pleiospilos N.E.
 Brown 1925 (Afrikaans: quaggavy)